Turkey's troubled lira rallies on 'backdoor capital controls'

 "The cornerstone of the system is the policy rate of the central bank.
 When that cornerstone is misplaced, it is necessary to take extraordinary steps like this latest decision."

-Ash agreed that the measure "over-complicates things for business and banks when what everyone knows Turkey needs is plain and simple interest rate increases".
+Ash agreed that the lending rule "over-complicates things for business and banks when what everyone knows Turkey needs is plain and simple interest rate increases".

 © 2022 AFP